This help file covers importing contributions.

 Are the contacts that made the contribution already in PowerBase?

 If not, you’ll have to import the new contacts before importing the contributions.
+See tip sheet and screen cast on importing contacts.

 While importing contacts, think about how you will match the contributions to this contact (person or organization).
 The easiest and most reliable way to make sure the match happens is to put an external ID on the contact and then use that contact external ID when importing the contributions later.